Christmas Preparations for Students On-A-Budget

 2. Make Use of Student Discounts

 As a student, you have a privilege that no one else has, your student ID.
 Your ID is your ticket to a wide range of discounted gifts and exclusive offers for students.
 Most shops offer at least 10% off extra for students, which means if you buy a discounted offer from one store, you can sometimes get an additional percentage off for being a student.
 You can combine a list of the stores with offers, another for the habits and hobbies of the people you are shopping for to get a detailed on-a-budget shopping plan.
 Check the stores one by one and choose affordable items related to the interests of the person you are shopping for.
-You will be able to make use of the opportunity to the fullest only if you don’t have eyes watching you, so try doing this on your own.
+You will be able to use the opportunity to the fullest only if you don’t have eyes watching you, so try doing this on your own.
 Shopping with friends usually means spending more money, especially if these friends are spendthrifts.

-3. Use Your Local Loyalty Program Scheme
+3. Use Your Local Loyalty Scheme.

 Most markets like Asda, Morrisons, and Tesco have a loyalty card or a saving scheme that you can use to gather free credit to use by the end of the year with a small bonus of up to 6% on top.
 These schemes mostly require you to buy from specific shops to gather enough points.
 If you’ve saved all your points throughout the year, using them for Christmas will be a real lifesaver for your Christmas dinner preparations.
 If not, there are always other ways to save money on your Christmas dinner, so don’t worry.